Mistral-class landing helicopter dock: Operational history

 The BPCs are certified as members of the naval component of the NATO Response Force, which allows them to take part in a Combined Joint Task Force.
 France provided forces to NRF-8 in January 2007, including a Commander Amphibious Task Force and eight ships.
 The next contribution took place in January 2008 in NRF-10, after exercises Noble Midas which tested link 16 and the SECSAT system which operationally controls submarines.
-The forces can be set up on 5 to 30 days' notice.Mistral made her maiden voyage from 21 March to 31 May 2006, cruising in the Mediterranean and the Indian Ocean.
+The forces can be set up on 5 to 30 days' notice.

+Mistral made her maiden voyage from 21 March to 31 May 2006, cruising in the Mediterranean Sea and the Indian Ocean.

 Following the start of the 2006 Lebanon War, Mistral was one of four French ships deployed to the waters off Lebanon as part of Opération Baliste.
 These ships were to protect, and if necessary evacuate, French citizens in Lebanon and Israel.
 Mistral embarked 650 soldiers and 85 vehicles, including 5 AMX-10 RC and about 20 VABs and VBLs.
 Four helicopters were also loaded aboard, with another two joining the ship near Crete.
-During her deployment, Mistral evacuated 1,375 refugees.Tonnerre's maiden voyage occurred between 10 April and 24 July 2007.
+During her deployment, Mistral evacuated 1,375 refugees.

+Tonnerre's maiden voyage occurred between 10 April and 24 July 2007.
 During this voyage, Tonnerre was involved in Opération Licorne, the French co-deploying complement to the United Nations Operation in Côte d'Ivoire following the Ivorian Civil War.
 Gazelle and Cougar helicopters of the French Air Force operated from the ship during 9 July.

 At the start of 2008, Tonnerre was involved in the Corymbe 92 mission (see Standing French Navy Deployments), a humanitarian mission in the Gulf of Guinea.
 During this deployment, Tonnerre acted on tip-offs from the European Maritime Analysis Operation Centre – Narcotics, and intercepted 5.7 t of smuggled cocaine: 2.5 t from a fishing vessel 520 km from Monrovia on 29 January, and 3.2 t from a cargo ship 300 km off Conakry.

 In May 2008, Cyclone Nargis struck Burma; the worst natural disaster to hit the region.
 Mistral, which was operating in the East Asia area at the time, loaded humanitarian aid supplies, and sailed to Burma.
 The ship was refused entry to the nation's ports; the 1,000 tons of humanitarian supplies had to be unloaded in Thailand and handed over to the World Food Program.

 French Foreign Minister Alain Juppé announced on 23 May 2011 that Tonnerre would be deployed with attack helicopters to the Libyan coast to enforce UN resolution 1973.

 In September/October 2021, Tonnerre and Mistral deployed together for a major military exercise incorporating two helicopter groups (with 25 helicopters), an amphibious engagement group and two escort vessels (the frigates Forbin and Provence).
 The exercise was designed to permit units of the navy and army to train "in a high intensity setting" for joint operations.